turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 * Complete the [exit ticket](https://forms.gle/qc7teGmZc2qcc5Mo8) for today's lesson by **EOD Friday of Week 1.**
 * During your [Homeroom Group](/student_discussion_groups/mod2_homeroom_discussion_prompts) you'll discuss more in-depth how to create an effective resume.
 You should have an ATS-ready (read: plain, straightforward information), 1-page version of a resume that includes at least 2 software projects and a list of technical skills to submit by **EOD Friday of Week 2.**
-* If you'd like to get additional reports on your Pairin strengths, reach out to Allison on Slack (@allison_reu_singer).